odys-z/antson/README.md

     value
 	: STRING
 	| NUMBER
-	| obj		// all array's obj value can't parsed as HashMap
+	| obj		// all array's obj value can't be parsed as HashMap
 	| envelope	// the java equivalent is io.odysz.anson.Anson
 	| array
 	| 'true'